caseyanderson/awavepress.com/_posts/releases/2018-06-01-GxNx-Presenta-El-Blues-de-Istvan.md

 ## Haunted Tapes: Making Glorias Navales Presenta El Blues de Istvan

-I was introduced to Santiago, Chile-based Glorias Navales’ music through Graham Lambkin's now-defunct KYE Records, which released the group's first LP, *Cofradía Náutica*, in September of 2016.
+I was introduced to the music of Santiago, Chile-based Glorias Navales through Graham Lambkin's now-defunct KYE Records, which released the group's first LP, *Cofradía Náutica*, in September of 2016.
 Following its arrival at my apartment the album did not leave my turntable for months.
 Glorias Navales magically fuse a variety of disparate styles of music making into a unique whole: folk music, trance-inducing repetition, improvisation, and extended techniques (to name only a few).

 Here are three attempts at describing Glorias Navales, though I recognize that none of these fully capture their sound: